thescouser89/build-finder/README.md

 ### Running via Docker containers

 There is a `Dockerfile` and a `Makefile` supplied in the code repository.
-If you are unfamiliar with Java-based projects, you can easily create a container image and run Koji Build Finder in a Fedora Linux container by executing the following commands in a shell:
+If you are unfamiliar with Java-based projects, you can easily create a container image and run Build Finder in a Fedora Linux container by executing the following commands in a shell:
 1. Build the container image:

 ```